Nail Polish Remover vs. Acetone: What’s The Difference?

 Final Words

-Whether to use nail polish remover vs. acetone depends on a variety of factors.
+Whether to use nail polish remover or acetone depends on various factors.
 Acetone is a more effective color-remover, but it is harsher on your nails.
 Non-acetone nail polish remover is gentler on your nails but may not work as effectively.

 If you use acetone, moisturize your nails and nail beds to keep them healthy and mitigate the harsh effects.

-Some nail polish removers will contain a little bit of acetone, enough to help dissolve the polish but not as harsh to damage your nails.
-That may be the best compromise – let the nail polish remover and acetone combine their strengths and disadvantages and work together.
+Some nail polish removers contain acetone, enough to help dissolve the polish but not as harsh to damage your nails.
+That may be the best compromise—let the nail polish remover and acetone combine their strengths and disadvantages and work together.

 Related Topics: